Alternate Solutions Institute

 “The earth's climate has always been susceptible to changes caused by natural factors over which human beings have no control.
 The Intergovernmental Panel on Climate Change uses its monopoly power in the dissemination of its own politically edited version of climate science to advance the hypothesis that climate change is caused by fossil-fuel use.”

-- Dr. Khalil Ahmad — President.
+- Dr. Khalil Ahmad — Executive Director (Past President)

-- Javed Baluch — Office Assistant.
+- Javed Baluch — Office Assistant

 - Dr. Sajid Ali

 June 30 - July 1, 2011

 DeSmogBlog found that 17 of the 43 sponsors of the Heartland Institute's Sixth International Conference on Climate Change, including the Heartland Institute itself, had collectively received over $46 million from either Scaife Foundations, Koch Foundations, or ExxonMobil.

 The Alternate Solutions Institute was one of a group of think-tanks that published “Seven Myths About Green Jobs,” which “concludes that Green Jobs are not that Green as is being claimed by the Green politicians and advocates.”

 The Alternate Solutions Institute was a co-sponsor of the Heartland Institute's Fourth International Conference on Climate Change (ICCC4) in Chicago, IL.
 DeSmogBlog investigated sponsors behind the conference, and found that they had collectively received over $40 million in funding since 1985 from ExxonMobil, and/or Koch Industries, and/or Scaife family foundations. ,

 DeSmogBlog researched the funding behind Heartland's Second International Conference on Climate Change, and found that sponsor organizations had received over $47 million in funding from energy companies and right-wing foundations, with 78% of that total coming from Scaife Family foundations.

 January 25, 2007